michaelsbradleyjr/vps-setup/README.md

 My assumption is that the VPS is a fresh install of Ubuntu Linux, version 11.04 or greater.
 I also assume that, at a minimum, sshd (SSH server) is installed with the default settings and listening for connections.

-At this point I know the root password and can either access the VPS's console or login via ssh.
+At this point I know the root password and can either access the VPS's console or can login via ssh.

 # Login as root and change the root password